 The Company uses a combination of insurance coverage and self-insurance to provide for potential liability for employee benefits, workers' compensation, general liability, fleet liability and directors and officers liability.
 The Company is self-insured for property, plant and equipment losses.
 There is no assurance that the Company will be able to continue to maintain its insurance coverage or obtain comparable insurance coverage on commercially reasonable terms.
 Self-insurance reserves are determined based on actual claims experience and an estimate of claims incurred but not reported including, where necessary, actuarial studies.
 Actuarial projections of losses are subject to variability caused by, but not limited to, such factors as future interest and inflation rates, future economic conditions, claims experience, litigation trends and benefit level changes.
-The Company's financial condition and results of operations could be adversely affected by an increase in the frequency or costs of claims, changes in actuarial assumptions or catastrophic events involving property, plant and equipment losses.
+An increase in the frequency or costs of claims, changes in actuarial assumptions or catastrophic events involving property, plant and equipment losses could adversely affect the Company's financial condition and results of operations.